 The difference between cyberbullying and bullying is clear, but cyberbullying is still bullying, and the consequences and dangers remain the same, if not increased in their severity and duration.
 Even though it occurs online instead of in person, cyberbullying needs to be taken as seriously as traditional bullying.

 Examples of Cyberbullying

-As technology has developed over the last twenty years, cyberbullying has become an increasingly larger issue.
-The immense popularity of smartphones, various instant messaging apps, and the rise of social media have opened up an ever-growing number of ways for cyberbullies to hurt their targets.
+As technology has developed over the past 20 years, cyberbullying has become an increasingly larger issue.
+The immense popularity of smartphones, instant messaging apps, and the rise of social media have opened up an ever-growing number of ways for cyberbullies to hurt their targets.

 Much like offline harassment, online harassment involves sending abusive or offensive messages to an individual or group.
 Harassment takes great effort on the part of the bully to hurt the victim.
 Further, it is intentional, repeated, and constant.
 The victim will often have no reprieve from the bully.
 Especially over a period of time, these messages can have a negative impact on the victim’s self-esteem or confidence.

 Cyberstalking is a form of harassment.
 These messages are often no longer just offensive or rude, but more threatening in nature.
 Messages may escalate to threaten the victim’s physical safety.
 Cyberstalking can quickly lead to in-person harassment or stalking.

 Exclusion is the act of deliberately ostracizing the victim.
 This may involve leaving them out from social media groups, chat rooms, messages, events, or activities.
 It may mean purposefully having conversations on social media platforms or apps that the victim does not have access to, or that they see but are unable to join.
 The group may then go on to say cruel or rude things about the excluded person behind their back.